parisnumerique/design-system/README.md

 A Github Action is set to build & deploy the static site to [https://parisnumerique.github.io/design-system](https://parisnumerique.github.io/design-system) on any commit to `master` branch.

-:warning: _Bridgetown isn't dealing with `baseurl` configuration properly, leading to a broken version of the static site deployed_ :warning:

 ### Netlify

 Deploying to Netlify allow us not to change `url` and `baseurl` config.
 Hence, the static site deployed is identical to the one run in local.